 - 1. Probably angels, not human ministers.
 Seraphim are often referred to a "burning ones" because of their ministry regarding the holiness and purity of the things of God.
 Seraphim are not angels per se as they are different orders of heavenly beings, though. - 2.
 The verse is a quote from Psalm 104:4. - 3.
 There are some other verses where angels, or heavenly beings 9they may have been seraphim!) have been depicted in fiery form: - A. 2 Kings 6:17 And Elisha prayed, and said, LORD, I pray thee, open his eyes, that he may see.
-And the LORD opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha. - B. Ezekiel 1:13 As for the likeness of the living creatures, their appearance was like burning coals of fire, and like the appearance of lamps: it went up and down among the living creatures; and the fire was bright, and out of the fire went forth lightning. - C. Daniel 7:10 A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened. - D. Also see Isaiah 6:5,6. - 3.
+And the LORD opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha. - B. Ezekiel 1:13 As for the likeness of the living creatures, their appearance was like burning coals of fire, and like the appearance of lamps: it went up and down among the living creatures; and the fire was bright, and out of the fire went forth lightning. - C. Daniel 7:10 A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened. - D. Isaiah 6:5,Then said I, Woe is me! for I am undone; because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips: for mine eyes have seen the King, the LORD of hosts.
+Then flew one of the seraphims unto me, having a live coal in his hand, which he had taken with the tongs from off the altar: - 3.
 Angels are servants, not sovereigns.
 The Son rules.
 The angels serve.